StackVista/stackstate-docs/k8s-quick-start-guide.md

 Before you begin, check the [prerequisites for Kubernetes](#prerequisites-for-amazon-eks).
 {% endhint %}

-To get data from a Kubernetes cluster into StackState, follow the steps described below:
+To get data from a Kubernetes cluster into Rancher Observability, follow the steps described below:

-1. Add the StackState helm repository to the local helm client:
+1. Add the Rancher Observability helm repository to the local helm client:
     ```buildoutcfg
     helm repo add stackstate https://helm.stackstate.io
     helm repo update
     ```

-2. In the StackState UI, open the main menu by clicking in the top left of the screen and go to `StackPacks` > `Integrations` > `Kubernetes`.
+2. In the Rancher Observability UI, open the main menu by clicking in the top left of the screen and go to `StackPacks` > `Integrations` > `Kubernetes`.
 3. Install a new instance of the Kubernetes StackPack:
     * Specify a **Kubernetes Cluster Name**
-        * This name will be used to identify the cluster in StackState
+        * This name will be used to identify the cluster in Rancher Observability
     * Click **install**.
-4. Deploy the StackState Agent, Cluster Agent, Checks Agent and kube-state-metrics on your Cluster using the helm command provided in the StackState UI after you have installed the StackPack.
+4. Deploy the Rancher Observability Agent, Cluster Agent, Checks Agent and kube-state-metrics on your Cluster using the helm command provided in the Rancher Observability UI after you have installed the StackPack.
-    * Once the Agents have been deployed, they will begin collecting data and push this to StackState
+    * Once the Agents have been deployed, they will begin collecting data and push this to Rancher Observability

 ---

 # Self-hosted

-Set up a Self-hosted integration to collect topology, events, logs, change and metrics data from an Self-hosted cluster and make this available in StackState.
+Set up a Self-hosted integration to collect topology, events, logs, change and metrics data from an Self-hosted cluster and make this available in Rancher Observability.

 ### Supported versions